-Fathering styles are highly influenced by cultural background from which the father are raised.
-These styles will be observed by children and eventually become an imitated model for children in shaping their attitude and behavior as well as their ethnic identity representing their cultural values.
-The objectives of this research is to know the difference of fathering styles between fathers in Minangkabau families and Bataka families encreived from their personality types.
-The subjects of this research were 90 fathers in Medan.
-North Sumatera which of 1st of 45 fathers of Minangkabau ethnicity and 45 fathers of Batake ethnicity.
+Fathering styles are highly influenced by the cultural background from which the father are raised.
+These styles will be observed by children and eventually become an imitated model for children in shaping their attitude and behaviour as well as their ethnic identity representing their cultural values.
+The objectives of this research are to know the difference of fathering styles between fathers in Minangkabau families and Batak families perceived from their personality types.
+The subjects of this research were 90 fathers in Medan, North Sumatera which consist of 45 fathers of Minangkabau ethnicity and 45 fathers of Batak ethnicity.
 The data of the study were collected by using two scales, which are personality types scale and fathering style scale.
-Analysis of Variance (ANO 1) was applied to analyze the data.
-The result of the analysis shows that personality types and ethnicity interact each other in affecting fathering styles (F: 5.872; p = 0.004 <0.05), so there is a difference of fathering styles wen Minangkabau fathers and Batake fathers berevived from introvert and extrovert personality types.
-Based on the finding above, it is suggested that fathers' involvement in raising children's development is important in any condition even in or after the divorce.
-Paternal figure should always be present in children's life both by father's direct involvement and by involvement of other paternal figures.
-Good paternal figure will help children to avoid social problems they face in life.
+Analysis of Variance (ANOVA) was applied to analyze the data.
+The result of the analysis shows that personality types and ethnicity interact each other in affecting fathering styles (F: 5.872; p = 0.004 < 0.05), so there is a difference of fathering styles between Minangkabau fathers and Batak fathers perceived from introvert and extrovert personality types.
+A final contribution of this study is the effort to save young generation who live fatherless and support well function families through fathers' role in transmitting good cultural values of fathers' ethnicity, so it is suggested that fathers' involvement should be existed in raising children's development any condition even divorce can not be avoided.
+The paternal figure should always be present in children's lives both my father's direct involvement and by the involvement of other paternal figures.
+The good paternal figure will help children to avoid the social problems they face in life.

-Keywords: Personality types, Fathering styles, Minang and Batak family
+Keywords: Personality types, Fathering styles, Muslim family